 You should consult a tax advisor about the implications of these two options for your finances before making a choice.

 CD vs. IRA CD

-Which type of CD is better:
+Which type of CD is better?

 Pros and cons of IRA CD

+- Your money is locked up.
+If you’re stuck in a long-term IRA CD at a low rate, you’re missing out on opportunities for better earnings.
 “There is also interest rate risk in that a CD typically carries a fixed interest rate throughout its term,” Pepper says, “so if rates were to rise over the term of the CD, the investment would not be as attractive since it would be stuck paying the relatively lower rate.”